-The Company's land and building are stated at fair value based on independent valuations prepared in February 2025 by registered valuer Rolle Associates.
-The valuations has been adopted by the Directors as at 31 December 2024.
+The Company's land and building are stated at fair value based on independent valuations prepared on February 2023 by registered valuer Rolle Associates.
+The valuations has been adopted by the Directors as at 31 December 2023.

 Land and building have been pledged as security to Bank of South Pacific for term loans and bank overdraft facilities.